pdpetrova/ru-relation-extraction/README.rst

 Usage
 =====

-Currently there are two workhorse functions that converts documents into tidy data frames that describe all relations extracted from the text.
+There are several original functions that convert documents into data frames that describe all relations extracted from the text.
+For detailed description, see original Narcy project.

+The current module provides three original functions for Russian:

 ``doc_to_tokens_df``
     Dumps *spacy* ``Doc`` objects to *padas* data frames describing all